snadim02/snadim02.github.io/_posts/2025-03-15-master-bedroom.md

 ![Master Bedroom Sheet Music](../assets/img/masterbed-sheetmusic.jpg){: .mx-auto.d-block :}

-:eyes: What you *didn't see* was the recording equipment that is now stored in the bedside tables out of sight (and still within reach).
-The accordion is stored under the bed, along with the keyboard travel case.
+:eyes: What you *didn't see* was the recording equipment :studio_microphone: :headphones: and an amplifier :radio: that are now stored in the bedside tables out of sight (and still within reach).
+The accordion and keyboard travel case fit under the bed :accordion: :musical_keyboard:!

 ## Cost